Campaigning for the June 2015 Turkish general election: Candidate selection

 Key individuals who have applied to become CHP parliamentary candidates have included the President of the Turkish Bars Association Metin Feyzioğlu and the head of the Journalists' Association Atilla Serter.
-Both have applied to become candidates in İzmir's second electoral district.
+Both have applied to become candidates in İzmir's 2nd electoral district.
 The leader of the Rize Anatolian School family union Osman Erdoğan, a relative of Recep Tayyip Erdoğan, defected from the AKP to the CHP in early 2015.

 Over 150 public sector workers have allegedly resigned in order to seek candidacy from the CHP, though many have reportedly withdrawn their resignations due to a lack of endorsement from CHP central offices.
 Candidates will be chosen either through preliminary elections or by the party leader Kemal Kılıçdaroğlu.
-The party leader will select a total of 27 candidates; 15 from İstanbul, 6 each from Ankara and İzmir and 1 each from Bursa, Eskişehir, Gaziantep, Adana, Mersin, Muğla, Manisa, Denizli and Aydın.
-In İstanbul, Kılıçdaroğlu will select five candidates from each electoral subdistrict for a total of 15.
+The party leader will select a total of 27 candidates; 15 from Istanbul, 6 each from Ankara and İzmir and 1 each from Bursa, Eskişehir, Gaziantep, Adana, Mersin, Muğla, Manisa, Denizli and Aydın.
+In Istanbul, Kılıçdaroğlu will select five candidates from each electoral subdistrict for a total of 15.
 The party's spokesman Haluk Koç announced the fees for application to be ₺7,500 for those wishing to apply for candidacy through selection by the leadership.
 In order to stand in preliminary elections that were held in 51 provinces, the fees were ₺5,000 for men and ₺2,500 for women and disabled people.

 Candidate applications ended on 2 March 2015 with 2,822 applications.
 The first nomination primaries were held in Zonguldak, Mersin, Malatya and Adıyaman on the same day.
 Most nomination primaries were held towards the end of March, with Kılıçdaroğlu himself securing his nomination in İzmir's 2nd electoral district.
 Former party leader Deniz Baykal contested the preliminary elections in Antalya, though notably failed come first.
-Mustafa Sarıgül came 9th in the İstanbul 2nd electoral district election, failing even to win in the district of Şişli where he had served as Mayor between 1999 and 2014.
+Mustafa Sarıgül came 9th in the Istanbul 2nd electoral district election, failing even to win in the district of Şişli where he had served as Mayor between 1999 and 2014.
 CHP supporters in Trabzon and Ardahan protested the lack of preliminary elections happening in their provinces.
 Frustrated youth wing members occupied the CHP provincial headquarters in Trabzon, after which it was decided to hold preliminary elections there instead.
 Turnout in İzmir was 55%, though turnouts were considerably higher in other provinces such as Isparta, where 74% of CHP members voted.

 Candidates who applied for selection by the party leadership were chosen in early April.
 Key candidates such as Kamer Genç, Hüseyin Aygün and Umut Oran failed to make the party lists.
 A female Armenian candidate and a Romani candidate were both amongst the CHP lists, with the potential to become the first female Armenian and Romani MP in the history of the Turkish Republic.
-A CHP İstanbul MP who failed to secure renomination, Faik Tunay, claimed that he would make revelations about his party in a press conference. Şafak Pavey, who initially did not seek renomination, was persuaded to stand again as a CHP candidate and was selected as the CHP's first candidate in İstanbul's 1st electoral district.
+A CHP Istanbul MP who failed to secure renomination, Faik Tunay, claimed that he would make revelations about his party in a press conference. Şafak Pavey, who initially did not seek renomination, was persuaded to stand again as a CHP candidate and was selected as the CHP's first candidate in Istanbul's 1st electoral district.